-Penalties (for late submission of Course/Project Work etc): Work which is submitted late shall be assigned a mark of zero (or a Fail Judgement in the case of Pass/Fail modules)
+Penalties (For late submission of Course/Project Work etc.): Work which is submitted late shall be assigned

-Pass Standard: A Pass Judgement.
+Pass Standard: 50%

-Special Requirements for Passing Module: Pass/Fail.
-Achievement of clinical competencies as specified in the Competency Based Fieldwork Evaluation (CBFE) signed and dated by both the students and the practice educator.
+Special Requirements for Passing Module: Achievement of clinical competencies as specified in the

+Competency Based Fieldwork Evaluation (CBFE) signed & dated by both the student and the practice educator.

 Students must pass each of the 7 competencies of the CBFE independently.
-Submission of completed and signed Hours Logbook.
-Students must attend all scheduled teaching & clinical placement activities.
-Students must provide a satisfactory explanation, supported with evidence for all absences.
-For students who do not satisfy requirements, the overall mark achieved in the module & a 'Fail Special Requirement' will be recorded.
+Submissions of completed CBFE do not satisfy all requirements, the overall mark achieved in the module & a 'Fail Special Requirement' will be recorded.
 Pass by compensation does not apply to this module.